FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

 - Calibrate the gyro.

-- Configure and run the *System Identification* Tool for the Romi.
+- Edit the project code to create a System Identification Routine.

 - Log telemetry data on wheel speeds using the WPILib *DifferentialDriveWheelSpeeds* class.

+- Load the data into the SysId tool.

+- Analyze the data and update the project code with the feedforward and feedback parameter variables.

 - Use [Cascade Control](../../Concepts/Control/classicalControl.md#cascadeLoops) and the data that you get from *System Identification* to drive the Romi in a straight line.